juanparrado-code/juanparrado-code/README.md

-# Hi, I'm [Tu Nombre]! 👋
+# Hi, I'm Juan Manuel! 👋

 ⚡ **Electrical Engineering Student** | 💡 **Tech Enthusiast & Continuous Learner**

 Electrical Engineering Student · Technology · Hardware & Electricity
-I'm an Electrical Engineering student from [Tu País], starting my journey into the world of technology, circuits, and coding.
+I'm an Electrical Engineering student from Colombia, starting my journey into the world of technology, circuits, and coding.

 I enjoy learning how things work from the ground up and applying theory to hands-on projects.